Joe Biden Talks About Recognizing Private Space During ‘The View’ Interview

 “I’m sorry I invaded your space.
 I mean, I’m sorry this happened.
 But I’m not sorry in the sense that I think I did anything [that] was intentionally designed to do anything wrong or be inappropriate.”

 The former vice president also addressed the ongoing situation with high-profile lawyer Anita Hill.
-Hill has accused Clarence Thomas, the associate justice of the U.S. Supreme Court, of sexually harassing her in the early 1990s.
+Hill had accused Clarence Thomas, the associate justice of the U.S. Supreme Court, of sexually harassing her in the early 1990s.
 Biden stated that he had believed in Hill’s testimony since the very beginning and has done everything in his power politically to overcome Thomas, in return offering his public support to Hill.

 “Not only didn’t I vote for Clarence Thomas, I believed her from the beginning.
 I was against Clarence Thomas.
-I did everything in my power to defeat Clarence Thomas.”
+I did everything in my power to defeat Clarence Thomas,” Biden explained.